H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 # Harmony for Hope Community Connectivity & Local Knowledge Portfolio

-Harmony for Hope, Inc. is an Appalachian community organization active since 2011 and formally established in 2017.
+Harmony for Hope, Inc. is a West Virginia community nonprofit formally established in 2017.
+Its founders and collaborators bring community arts, heritage, and local-service experience dating to 2011.

 This repository organizes the materials supporting our Community Connectivity & Local Knowledge Portfolio: a practical, place-based effort to build locally governed access, heritage interpretation, and resilient public information for Mount Hope and the New River Gorge region of West Virginia.

 ## The Project

 Our immediate focus is the **New River Gorge Safety & Heritage Mesh Pilot**.

-The pilot is designed to begin at the Fayette County Community Arts Center in Mount Hope.
-Future phases may connect the Mount Hope Historic Walking Trail and other heritage-sensitive community locations, including Thurmond, subject to site permissions, partner coordination, technical review, funding, and demonstrated public benefit.
+Harmony for Hope proposes the Fayette County Community Arts Center in Mount Hope as the initial pilot location, subject to site permission, technical review, funding, and implementation agreements.
+Future phases may connect the Mount Hope Historic Walking Trail and other heritage-sensitive community locations, including Thurmond, subject to documented permissions, partner coordination, technical review, funding, and demonstrated public benefit.

+> **Project status:** Planning and funding readiness.
+The New River Gorge Safety & Heritage Mesh Pilot is not currently deployed as a public Wi-Fi network, emergency communications system, or corridor-wide service.
+All future sites, equipment, operating arrangements, data practices, and partnerships remain subject to appropriate approvals, funding, feasibility review, and documented agreements.

 The work is intended to demonstrate that a small Appalachian community can operate useful local digital infrastructure that supports:

-- Free public connectivity.
+- Free public connectivity
-- Locally managed community information.
+- Locally managed community information
-- Heritage interpretation and visitor resources.
+- Heritage interpretation and visitor resources
-- Local events, programs, and service information.
+- Local events, programs, and service information
-- Resilient access to useful information when commercial connectivity is unreliable.
+- Locally maintained access to selected public-interest information, including in conditions where commercial connectivity may be limited or unreliable
-- Community stewardship of local stories, knowledge, and participation.
+- Community stewardship of local stories, knowledge, and participation

 This is a phased proof of concept.
 It is not a claim that a corridor-wide network is already deployed.